scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 All University of Virginia doctoral students working within or committed to humanities disciplines are eligible to apply.
 We particularly encourage applications from women, LGBT students, and people of color, and will be working to put together an interdisciplinary and intellectually diverse team.

 Applicants must be enrolled full time in the year for which they are applying.
+In addition, applicants must be capable of attending weekly in-person meetings in both the fall and spring semesters of their fellowship year.

 Applicants must still be drawing upon their regular funding packages as part of their doctoral program.
 I.e. students will typically be in years 2-5 of their program during the year the fellowship will be held.